ShinyJay2/Deep_learning_Paper_implementations/README.md

 # Deep Learning Models in PyTorch 🚀

-**In-depth, annotated implementations of popular deep learning models** – tailored for clear understanding and optimized for performance on the M2 MacBook Air.
+**In-depth, annotated implementations of popular deep learning models** – tailored for clear understanding and optimized for performance on the M2 MacBook Air and high-performance desktop setups.

 ---